3t35345/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/BasiC.md

 - `switch (<expression>) <statement>`

   The "expression" here must evaluate to some integral value.
-And the "statement" here is typically a block with case labels.
+The "statement" here is typically a block with case labels.

 - `case <integer_constant_expression>: <statement>`
 - `default: <statement>`